porcsintamas/Dokumentumok/Programozás/2025.03.26 Pizza/Feladat.md

 -- 45. feladat:
 SELECT ppizza.pnev
 FROM ppizza
-LEFT JOIN ptetel ON ppizza.pazon = ptetel.pazon
+INNER JOIN ptetel ON ppizza.pazon = ptetel.pazon
 WHERE ptetel.pazon IS NULL;

 -- 46. feladat: